waterasice/DesignPatternsCplusplus/README.md

 A Notes for learing DesignPatterns , using C++ .

+## About

 **Thanks Waleon**

-This repository is built based on Waleon's blog :
+The part of this repository is built based on Waleon's blog :

 - [C++ 设计模式](https://blog.csdn.net/liang19890820/article/details/66974516)